Chief ministership of Pervez Khattak: Education City

-On December 16, 2013, The Express Tribune around 20 international universities have expressed an interest in opening up campuses at ‘Education City’ in Khyber Pakhtunkhwa.
+On December 16, 2013, The Express Tribune stated that around 20 international universities had expressed an interest in opening up campuses at ‘Education City’ in Khyber Pakhtunkhwa.
 The proposed hub will accommodate campuses of national and international universities to provide Pakistani students with the opportunity to obtain foreign degrees at home, stated officials of the provincial higher education department.
 Around 30,000 kanals of land in Jehangira will be used to build the education city.
 The project will be adjacent to the proposed Mega-City near the Swabi Interchange on the Peshawar-Islamabad Motorway.

-Moreover, National University of Sciences and Technology, Pakistan and Bahria University have agreed to open campuses in Education City.
+Moreover, National University of Sciences and Technology, Pakistan and Bahria University agreed to open campuses in Education City.

 Enrollment drive

 The K-P government has been making several efforts to enhance the province’s literacy rate.
 Apart from increasing the education sector’s budget, the government also conducted an enrolment drive in which 5 million children were reportedly enrolled in schools.